gazebosim/gz-physics/tutorials/05_load_plugin.md

 ## Prerequisites

 - \ref installation "Installation"
-- \ref physicsplugins "Understand physics plugin"
+- \ref physicsplugin "Understand physics plugin"

 ## Write a simple loader

 We will use a simplified physics plugin example for this tutorial.
 Source code can be found at [ign-physics2/examples](https://github.com/ignitionrobotics/ign-physics/tree/ign-physics3/examples/hello_world_loader) folder.

 First, create a workspace for the example plugin loader.